very-good-science/data-ethics-club/site/contents/write_ups/2022/18-05-22_writeup.md

 In science we often approach problems by assuming that the data is raw, but it's probably safer to come from the assumption that data is never raw, and then maybe it can be argued that certain cases are raw (in those rare occasions that it is appropriate).

 The first people who looked through microscopes at sperm thought a little [fully formed person](https://en.wikipedia.org/wiki/Homunculus#/media/File:Preformation.GIF) would be sitting inside the sperm cell.
-They believed this from their theoretical background and that's how they interpreted.
+They believed this based on their theoretical background.

 Another example; in the first discovery of pulsars using radio telescopes, people thought these regular radio signals couldn't possibly exist in nature and had to be aliens.